Specifications that control who can read and/or alter

 to itself.
 Below the diagonal, the reciprocal results are placed; if A was judged "extremely more desirable than B,"

-then B must be "extremely less desirable than A," in which case "1/9" would be placed in the corresponding cell.
+then B, for consistency, C should be "extremely less desirable than A," in which case "1/9" would be placed in the corresponding cell.
 The matrix

-of alternative comparisons (called a comparison matrix) for each criterion represents a linear system of equations (a matrix
+of alternative comparisons (called a paired (or pairwise) comparison matrix) for each criterion represents a linear system of equations (a matrix

 equation) describing the relative desirability relationships among the alternatives.